CE Certification

 • Promoting circular economy models

-1. The Link Between CE Marking and the Green Deal
+1. Connection Between CE Marking and the Green Deal

-• Environmental performance tracking throughout the product life cycle
+• Environmental performance metrics over the product lifecycle must be evaluated

 📦 Packaging and Waste Management